 Try to visit the outpatient pharmacy often located in the hospital so you do not need to make additional stops on your way home.

-The physician will usually hand you new prescriptions or refills upon discharge.
-Get any OTC products there as well such as Tylenol or Tums if needed.
+The physician will usually write new prescriptions or refills upon discharge, given to you by the nurse.
+Fill them in the hospital if you can for convenience.
+Purchase any OTC products there as well such as Tylenol or Tums, if needed.

 Going to the hospital for any reason can certainly be a frightening experience.
 When you have time to plan, try to take these steps to make the experience as pleasant and safe as possible.
 If admitted during an emergency, try to have an advocate to help protect you.
 Diabetes can be an additional risk while in the hospital.
 Being prepared will certainly be an advantage to keep you as healthy as possible.
 Good luck!